In observance of Good Friday, Marygrove College will close on April 14 and reopen April 17. Happy Easter! 🥚🐰🥚🐇

 In partnership with the Marygrove Institute for Detroit Studies, faculty, students, alumni, and friends of the Marygrove English and Modern Languages Department develop and maintain this online resource to highlight Detroit-area literary sites.
 Visit the map at: http://www.marygrove.edu/ids/Detroit_literary_map.asp.

 The English and Modern Languages Department sponsors a variety of social and academic events for students throughout the year.
 You will have the opportunity to join with department faculty and other students at an annual welcome-back event in the fall, an annual party at the end of the winter semester, special workshops, and colloquia designed specifically for the needs and interests of our majors and minors.
-Each year, the English and Modern Languages Department co-hosts Dramafest, an evening of staged readings of original dramatic works written and performed by Marygrove faculty, students, and staff, as well as playwrights and actors from the community.
+Additionally, the English and Modern Languages Department often co-hosts Dramafest, an evening of staged readings of original dramatic works written and performed by Marygrove faculty, students, and staff, as well as playwrights and actors from the community.